andy-twosticks/pod4/README.md

 Thanks
 ======

-This code was developed, by me, during working hours at (James Hall & Co.
+This code was developed, by me, during working hours at [James Hall & Co.
-Ltd)[http://jameshall.co.uk].
-I'm incredibly greatful that they have permitted me to open source it.
+Ltd](http://jameshall.co.uk).
+I'm incredibly greatful that they have permitted me to open-source it.

 Installation